zohaiburrehman/Servo-motor-controller-using-Raspberry-PI-Python/README.md

 # Servo Motor Controller using Raspberry-PI and Python
-This study examined that how anyone can control servo with Raspberry pi.
+<p align="center">This study examined that how anyone can control servo with Raspberry pi.
 You just need little bit knowledge of electronics and programming in python.
-This journal will help you to solve every problem regarding servo controlling, whether it is for personal use or for industrial use
+This journal will help you to solve every problem regarding servo controlling, whether it is for personal use or for industrial use</p>

 <img src="https://github.com/zohaiburrehman/Servo-motor-controller-using-Raspberry-PI-Python/blob/master/images/Pi2ModB1GB_-comp.jpeg">

-<h2>WHAT IS A RASPBERRY PI?</h2>
+<h2 align="center" >WHAT IS A RASPBERRY PI?</h2>

-Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or
+<p align="center" >Raspberry Pi is a low cost, credit-card sized computer that plugs into a computer monitor or

 TV, and uses a standard keyboard and mouse.
 It is a capable little device that enables people of